GoogleCloudPlatform/professional-services/tools/hive-bigquery/README.md

 ```
 7. Create the tracking_table_info metatable in your MySQL database by importing
 the [prerequisites/tracking_table.sql](prerequisites/tracking_table.sql) file.
-This table contains information about the migrated Hive tables and its properties.
+This table will contain information about the migrated Hive tables and their properties.
 ```
 mysql -h 127.0.0.1 -u root -P <PORT> <DATABASE_NAME> -p < prerequisites/tracking_table.sql
 ```